 A.M. ’96, Theatre

 I am directing a virtual production of the play "Baltimore" by Kirsten Greenidge—which tackles racism on college campuses—with students at my undergraduate alma mater, St. Mary's College of Maryland.
 My work at Brown as a master's student in the graduate theatre studies department (and working at Rites and Reason Theatre) has infused the work I've taken back as a guest artist and scholar at St. Mary's College.
-My thesis at Brown was directing a production of Suzan-Lori Parks "The America Play" which also examines race and its history and societal reverberations.
+My thesis at Brown was directing a production of Suzan-Lori Parks's "The Death of the Last Black Man in the Whole Entire World" which also examines race and its history and societal reverberations.

 For "Baltimore" I wanted the experience of the play to not only educate, but to engage and create dialogue, critical discourse, and to strengthen the community while giving voice to and centering our student artists.
 This is what theatre does, especially in a liberal arts learning setting, and is what I hope we achieved in this process...together.